nickcjohnston/domain-specific-shell-poc/README.md

 # domain-specific-shell-poc
-PoC for a generalized domain specific shell (similar to the Metasploit infosec tool).
+Proof of concept ("PoC") for a generalized domain specific shell (similar to the Metasploit infosec tool).
 This PoC is a shell to help a dungeon master while building or running a gaming campaign.

+This is super buggy and is only meant as a quick PoC.

+## How to use
+Add a class to the modules package.
+Just copy the base Module.py to get the scaffolding you need.
+The main program will use the *options* dictionary to get the module's options.
+Check out the Goblin.py example module.
+I'm going to add a settings file in the parent folder but for now, to change the greeting and default prompt just edit the dss.py file, you'll see globals at the top.

 ## Sample Run
 <pre>